slip-slap/slip-slap.github.io/_posts/language/2016-03-17-language-summary.md

 ---
 {% include JB/setup %}

+#### Pronounciation
+Pronounciation methods of these three lanuage are complete different, which lead to the difference in our ears to recognizing sound.
+In Chinese, whether the sound made from the vocal cord or not doesn't change the word it represents.
+However, in Japan the case is complete different, they are two different words, such as *ただいま*.
+In Japanse, the stop sound, such as *ちょっと*, and long sound *習慣* means different words, that's how Japanese recognize the sound.
+In American, the combination of vowel sound and Non-vowel sound comes are used to represent words, where vowel sound is very important, and vowel sound can be divided into longer vowel sound and short vowel sound.

+Corresponding to the pronounciation method, people's ear are different among these three region.
+To learn a new language, you need train you ear to be able to recognize the sounds which are different for the people whose mother language is it, since the sound maybe feel the same for a newer, maybe complete different for a local.

 #### Remark
 1. Both japanese and english have variation of verbs, appearing in different forms, which is complete different from chinese.
 - I have been looking for something to learn.